 Plan I: Thesis Plan (for MA and MS)

-A minimum of at least thirty-six quarter-units are required: eighteen units in graduate courses, including a minimum of twelve units in graduate-level courses in the major field; twelve additional units in graduate or upper-division courses; and six units in research course work leading to the thesis.
+A minimum of at least thirty-six quarter-units are required: twenty-four units in graduate courses, including at least twelve units in graduate-level courses in the major field and no more than twelve units in upper-division courses; and at least six units in research course work leading to the thesis.
 Students should consult their graduate program for specific unit and course requirements.

 Following advancement to candidacy, the student electing Plan I must submit a thesis.
-The thesis committee, appointed by the chair of the department or group and approved by the dean of Graduate Studies, consists of at least three faculty members, with at least two from the candidate’s major department.
+The thesis committee, appointed by the chair of the department or group and approved by the dean of the Graduate Division, consists of at least three faculty members, with at least two from the candidate’s major department.

 Information covering thesis preparation is contained in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook,” which can be found online.
 The completed thesis is submitted to the thesis committee for review.

 When all members of the committee have approved the thesis, a final report of the thesis for the master of arts or master of science degree under Plan I must be completed.
-Prior to the formal submission of the thesis to the Office of Graduate Studies, the student is required to pay the thesis submission fee to the Cashier’s Office.
-Final approval and acceptance of the thesis by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree.
-All theses submitted in partial satisfaction of master degree requirements shall be catalogued with the university library, and submitted to Proquest for publication.
+Prior to the formal submission of the thesis to the Graduate Division, the student is required to pay the thesis submission fee to the Cashier’s Office.
+Final approval and acceptance of the thesis by the dean of the Graduate Division (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree.
+All theses submitted in partial satisfaction of master’s degree requirements shall be catalogued with the university library and submitted to Proquest for publication.

 Plan II: Comprehensive Examination Plan (for MA and MS)